ViviLazuli/mtf-capacitive/README.md

 For connecting the board to an xwhatsit or other controller, I would recommend 3M 8132/06 100, which has the correct pitch for this board and xwhatsit: https://www.digikey.com/en/products/detail/3m/8132-06-100/7809902

+The key matrix of the PCB is reverse-engineered from photos of original F122 PCBs and should be exactly the same.
+The connector is likely in a slightly different position though.

 Please read LICENSE.txt for the full MIT License.

 Design by ViviLazuli, 2020.